jackhumbert/fardriver-controllers/MANUAL.md

 | +2048 | Isolated version of the program |
 | +4096 | 120M high speed version of the program |

-There are also a variety of specific programs that are required by the user, which are not reflected in the designation.
+There are also various specific programs with special user requirements that are not reflected in the code.

 ### 2.1.2 Temperature Sensor: